NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/tensor.rst

 .. admonition:: Key Points
    :class: hint

     #.
-Tensors can be created in different
+In PyTorch, we can create tensors using various techniques.
+    #.
+Automatic differentiation is simple with tensors in PyTorch.